 If you do the work, you should get paid for it.
 But when getting paid requires you to remember and record everything you do accurately, some billable hours often never make it to your timesheet.
 A few lost minutes here and there doesn’t seem like a lot, but when totalled over a month you could be seriously undercutting yourself.
 Here are the most commonly unreported billable hours to be aware of:

 You got a work call on your way to another commitment.
 A colleague called you at home in the evening.
 Your scheduled client call overran by 10 minutes.
 You switched to using a mobile device for work while on-the-go.
-A great deal of these scenarios go unbilled, even though you are rightfully producing quality billable work.
-Whatever the setting, whatever the time of day, it should be recorded.
+A great deal of these scenarios go unbilled, even though they all produce value for clients.
+Whatever the setting, whatever the time of day, the time you spend on calls for work should be recorded.

 Nobody likes meetings, nobody likes when they overrun (which is unreasonably often).
 People usually default to using scheduled calendar invites to represent time spent in meetings, when in reality meetings often don’t stick to the allotted timeframe – the meeting room you booked was in-use, clients were late, the fancy projector wouldn’t connect to your laptop, you were interrupted, it overran by 15 minutes.
 Make sure you bill for what actually happened.